Select Dynamic field

 2. Langza

 In recent years, more and more tourists have begun to visit Spiti, but despite the growing tourism, some places within the valley are still virtually untouched – Langza is one of them.
-So if you want to witness authentic village life in Spiti, Langza village is a must-visit.
+So, if you want to witness authentic village life in Spiti, Langza village is a must-visit.

 3. Chandratal

-Every high-altitude Himalayan lake has something special about it, and the same can be said for Chandratal, which means ‘Moon lake.’
+Every high-altitude Himalayan lake has something special about it, and the same can be said for Chandratal, which means ‘Moon Lake.’
 The lake’s turquoise-blue waters are among the most soothing sights that Spiti has to offer during the day, and at night, the skies above the lake turn into a star-speckled spectacle.

 4. Nako